-The change in current assets is primarily due to an increase in short-term investments.
-This increase is the result of increased cash provided by operating activities as compared to the prior year that was invested for a higher rate of return.
-The change in capital assets, representing the single largest dollar value change in assets, is a result of capital expansion plan spending including the completion of the container yard expansion project which was designed as part of a master plan for the updated container operations as well as the acceptance of two of the three new container cranes, offset by continued depreciation charges.
-The increase in current liabilities represents an increase in payables at year end due to timing differences of purchases of certain supplies, materials, and services as compared to the prior year and a resulting increase in accruals.
-The reduction in long-term liabilities represents the regularly scheduled debt service payments on the outstanding capital lease and bonds, as well as a reduction in the net OPEB liability, offset by an increase in the net pension liability.
+The change in current assets is primarily due to an increase in receipts from operations.
+The majority of these receipts are held in short-term investments and available to process vendor payments in relation to the Authority's capital expansion programs and other working capital needs.
+The change in capital assets, representing the single largest dollar value change in assets, is a result of the expansion capital master plan and core capital spending.
+Capital project spending includes the updated terminal infrastructure, operating system and equipment, completion of the Berth 1 and 2 improvements, trolley rail improvements, completion of structural improvements at Transit Shed C1, a formalized disaster recovery program, and the purchase of a new Water Injection Dredge.
+The increases to capital assets are offset by continued depreciation charges.
+Other noncurrent assets increased primarily in investments.
+The Authority continued to receive capital appropriations for the expansion capital plan while slowing spending during the fiscal year.
+These funds were invested and are available for future spending related to the expansion capital plan.
+The increase in current liabilities represents an increase in payables at year end due to timing differences of purchases of certain supplies, materials, and services as compared to the prior year.
+The reduction in long-term liabilities represents the regularly scheduled debt service payments on the outstanding capital lease and bonds, offset by an increase in the net pension liability.
 The changes in deferred outflows of resources, deferred inflows of resources, net pension liability, and net OPEB liability are due to valuation changes as determined by the plans' actuaries.
 Refer to Notes 12 and 13 for additional information regarding the Authority's participation in the TSERS and OPEB plans, respectively.

 The Authority's net position is divided into five categories.
 The first, net investment in capital assets, represents the Authority's equity position with regards to property, facilities, and equipment.
 The second category is restricted by external funding sources to expenditure for capital projects.
 The third category is restricted for debt service payments as required by debt agreements.
 The fourth category is restricted for use by other third parties.
 The final category is that of unrestricted which is available for any lawful purpose of the Authority.
-The following exhibit analyzes the Authority's net position category mix for the periods ended June 30, 2019 and 2018, respectively.
-Significant changes, as noted above, are the result of increases to capital assets as the Authority invests in its capital expansion program (net investment in capital assets) and increases in investments due to cash flows from operations (unrestricted).
+The following exhibit analyzes the Authority's net position category mix for the periods ended June 30, 2021 and 2020, respectively.
+Significant changes, as noted above, are the result of increases to capital assets as the Authority invests in its capital expansion program (net investment in capital assets) and increases in investments due to cash flows from capital appropriations (capital projects) and from operations (unrestricted).

-The Statement of Revenues, Expenses, and Changes in Net Position reflects an overall increase in net position for the current fiscal year ended June 30, 2019 of \$52.1 million.
-This increase is principally a product of the recognition of \$45 million in state capital appropriations, as well as increased operating revenues, investment income, capital grants, and insurance proceeds.
-The following table identifies variances between major financial categories for the fiscal years ended June 30, 2019 and 2018, respectively.
+The Statement of Revenues, Expenses, and Changes in Net Position reflects an overall increase in net position for the current fiscal year ended June 30, 2021 of \$50.1 million.
+This increase is principally a product of the recognition of \$50.5 million in state capital appropriations, decreased operating expenses, and insurance recoveries for property damage at the Port of Morehead City.

+The following table identifies variances between major financial categories for the fiscal years ended June 30, 2021 and 2020, respectively.